MSri95/alphabet_cardinality/README.md

 Julia scripts for the topographical analysis and evolutionary simulations in the paper "Alphabet cardinality and adaptive evolution"

+Directory "scripts" contains code to enumerate the number of accessible paths

 ## 1. For analysing the RMF landscapes:

 julia growing_alpha_RMF.jl type-of-random-adaptive-walk MF-landscape roughness-parameter seed repetition